-Five Points is easily accessible from Hwy 50 and has a passageway under the highway to the day use site on its north side.
-At this site, you’ll find a an observation deck over the river.
-Operated by AHRA.
-21 miles west of Cañon City.
+Five Points is easily accessible from Hwy 50 and has a passageway under the highway to the day-use site on its north side.
+At this site, you’ll find an observation deck over the river.
+Operated by AHRA., 21 miles west of Cañon City.
 Vault toilets, fire rings with grills, picnic tables, no water.
 20 campsites.
 Open year-round.
 Rates vary.

 PHANTOM CANYON ROADSIDE

 Along the historic Phantom Canyon Road are a few primitive roadside sites where camping is available.
-Along the road are also a couple of vault toilet areas; these are not located at the camping locations.
-Plan accordingly and bring along a toilet system to take care of your waste.
+Along the road are also a few vault toilet areas; these are not located at the camping locations.
+Plan accordingly and bring a toilet system to take care of your waste.
 (Burying waste is not recommended.)
-Not the finest camping alternative, but it works in a pinch.
+Not the most acceptable camping alternative, but it works in a pinch.
 BLM-operated.
 Open year-round.
 (Free)

 COMMERCIAL CAMPING/RV SITES

-Echo Canyon includes 28 pull-through RV sites, 6 tent sites, glamping tents, and 9 luxury cabins.
+Echo Canyon includes 28 pull-through RV sites, six tent sites, glamping tents, and nine luxury cabins.
 Amenities include showers and bathrooms, laundry rooms, wi-fi, and more.
 Rates vary.
 Open May 1 – Labor Day.

-Mountain View offers 40 RV sites and 4 cabins.
-Wi-fi, a playground, an outdoor kitchen with fire pit, and more are available here.
+Mountain View offers 40 RV sites and four cabins.
+Wi-fi, a playground, an outdoor kitchen with a fire pit, and more are available here.
 Rates vary.
 Cabins hold a maximum of four people.
 Open April 30th through September. mountainviewrvresort.net 719-275-0900